<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-MVH6VT4" height="0" width="0" style="display:none;visibility:hidden">

 Hidden hinge on refrigerator - kitchen

-It's no secret that there are several types of hinges that can be integrated into kitchen design.
-A hidden hinge, also known as a concealed door hinge, is a hinge that can’t be seen when viewing the door from the front and/or side.
+A hidden hinge, also known as a concealed, non-visible, or invisible hinge, is a hinge that can’t be seen when viewing the door from the front and/or side.
 If you have seen European-style hinges, you have seen concealed hinges.

 They are designed to create an aesthetic look, one that is seamless and can be made to match cabinetry, if needed.
 By hiding the hinges, you can also help prevent debris or contaminants from getting into the hinges and causing them to malfunction.

 Since the name explains the concept pretty well, it’s not difficult to guess what it means.
-But it takes some pretty advanced hinge design abilities to produce a legitimate hidden hinge.
+But it takes some pretty advanced hinge design abilities to produce a legitimate concealed hinge.

 Hidden hinges for refrigerators are designed to disappear visually through concealment in the body of the refrigerator and the door.

-High-end refrigerators often have hidden hinges because they fit in aesthetically with many kitchen designs.
-Some refrigerators are set between two sets of cabinets or recessed in the wall, so having hidden hinges becomes a function of safety, too.
+High-end refrigerators often have non-visible hinges because they fit in aesthetically with many kitchen designs.
+Some refrigerators are set between two sets of cabinets or recessed in the wall, so having concealed hinges becomes a function of safety, too.
 You don’t want to scratch the wood of nearby cabinets.

 Hidden hinges are used on a wide variety of appliances and in other applications.
 Some of these include: